pmaterer/asn1-v1/README.md

 ### Tag number

-For tag numbers <= 30 (the universal tags), the last 5 bits are used to encode the tag number, and the identifier will be 1 octet total.
+For tag numbers <= 30 (the universal tags), the last 5 bits are used to encode the tag number, and the identifier will be 1 octet.
 For tag numbers >= 31 the last 5 bits of the first octet are encoded to `11111`.
 The subsequent octets are then the base 128 encoding of the tag number.

+### Explicit vs Implicit

+Data can be given a unique tag number (especially members of sequences and sets).
+This helps distinguish that data from other members.
+These unique tags can be either *explicit* or *implicit*.

+#### Explicit

+This is the default unique tag style.
+The data is fully encoded using its underlying type, which is then wrapped in an outer encoding using the unique tag.

 ## Length octets